 Harmless or little.

-That lie nearly destroyed his life.
+That lie nearly cost him his freedom.

 Seeing him again after four years stirs up feelings I have no right to feel.
 So I tell myself the only thing I want from him is his forgiveness.
 But first I have to earn his trust—something easier said than done.
 Especially when he makes it clear there’s only one thing he wants from me.